 What is Doxa?

-Doxa is a non-profit organization that exists to invest in those families in need located throughout greater Tijuana, Mexico by facilitating home building, providing greater access to education and after school activities for youth, and being servants of the community in East and West Tijuana.
-See our purpose & mission statement page for more.
+Doxa is a 501c3 non-profit organization that facilitates home building, provides greater access to education and after school activities for youth, and serves the communities in East and West Tijuana, Mexico.
+See our vision, mission, and values statements for more.

 What does “Doxa” mean?